Professional Environment Monitoring Sensors Manufacturer

 • Delivery date: within 24 hours

-The sensor is equipped with a gas-permeable membrane made from high-polymer waterproof material, enhancing the product’s airtightness and water resistance.
-This design allows gas molecules to diffuse through while effectively blocking smoke, dust, and water vapor, thereby protecting the sensor from damage.
+The housing of this wall-mounted oxygen transmitter is made of a high-molecular-weight waterproof material, ensuring the product’s airtightness and water resistance.
+The waterproof, breathable membrane allows gas molecules to diffuse through while effectively blocking smoke, dust, and water vapor, thereby protecting the oxygen sensor from damage.
+Internal temperature and humidity sensors can be integrated to enable simultaneous measurement of temperature, humidity, and oxygen.
+Additionally, an optional OLED display is available, allowing users to view readings directly on-site.

 ParametersRS4850-5V/0-10V/4-20mA